 His performance has seen him rocket to the top of the tennis rankings charts frequently.
 Roger Federer has held on to the world No. 1 spot for 310 weeks in his career.
 The Swiss ace has also been on top for the most number of consecutive weeks -- 237.

 Federer has over 1,000 wins on the ATP Tour.
 He reached the landmark at the Brisbane International in 2015 which made him only the third man in the Open Era to have 1,000 or more wins along with Jimmy Connors and Ivan Lendl.

-Add to that two Olympic medals -- gold in the men’s doubles at Beijing 2008 and a silver in the singles from London 2012 -- Roger Federer is surely among the best in tennis.
+Add to that two Olympic medals -- gold in the men’s doubles at Beijing 2008 and a silver in the singles from London 2012 -- Roger Federer is among the best tennis players of all time.

 If there’s anyone who can rival Roger Federer’s achievements, then it’s his closest friend outside the court, Rafael Nadal.